-The United States in the 21st century is home to perhaps the most diverse and varied Christian population on earth, with Christians of European, African, Asian, and Latin American birth or descent.
+The United States in the 21st century is home to perhaps the most diverse and varied Christian population on Earth, with Christians of Indigenous, European, African, Asian, and Latin American birth or descent.
 This great racial and ethnic diversity poses both challenges and opportunities for America’s Christians.
-With the new immigration that began in 1965, the racial and ethnic diversity of American Christians has become greater than ever, recasting and making more complex the already difficult issues of race and ethnicity.
+With the new immigration that began in 1965, the racial and ethnic diversity of American Christians has grown greater than ever, recasting the already complex issues of race and ethnicity.

-Justice for African Americans also remains on the agenda of Christian churches.
-The civil rights movement of the 1950s and 1960s involved the work, the leadership, and the commitment of many Christians, most prominently the Reverend Dr. Martin Luther King, Jr. Inspired by the deepest values of Christianity, they sharply criticized those institutional structures and practices which had supported a racially segregated society and, in many cases, a racially segregated church.
+Justice for Black Americans is also an ongoing challenge and task for Christian churches.
+For Christians today and throughout the history of the U.S., challenging racism and structures of racial oppression has been central to the reconciling work of the church.
+The Civil Rights Movement of the 1950s and 1960s involved the work, leadership, and commitment of many Christians, most prominently the Rev. Dr. Martin Luther King, Jr. Inspired by the deepest values of Christianity, these Christians condemned institutional structures and practices that upheld a racially segregated society and, in many cases, a racially segregated church.
 As King put it in Where Do We Go From Here: Chaos or Community (1967), “Over the last five years many religious bodies—Catholic, Protestant, and Jewish—have been in the vanguard of the civil rights struggle, and have sought desperately to make the ethical insights of our Judeo-Christian heritage relevant on the question of race.
 But the church as a whole has been all too negligent on the question of civil rights.
 It has too often blessed a status quo that needed to be blasted and reassured a social order that needed to be reformed.”

-In the context of still deep and unresolved black-white racial tensions in American society, the “new immigration” has called attention to an even more complex set of racial and ethnic issues.
-Native Americans, Euro-Americans, and African Americans now have Korean American, Indian American, Hispanic American, and Arab American neighbors.
+In the context of still deep and unresolved racial tensions in American society, the “new immigration” has called attention to an even more complex set of racial and ethnic issues.
+Native Americans, Euro-Americans, and African Americans now have Korean American, Indian American, Arab American, and Latin American neighbors.
 The opportunities for stereotyping and discrimination have grown, as have the opportunities for understanding and community-building.
 Efforts like the grassroots ethnic associations within the Evangelical Lutheran Church in America are but one example of these commitments within multicultural ministries today.